getify/You-Dont-Know-JS/scope-closures/ch4.md

     })();
     ```

-    Again, if these files are loaded as normal standalone .js files in a browser environment, each top-level variable declaration will end up as a global variable, since the global scope is the only shared resource between these two separate files (programs, from the perspective of the JS engine).
+    Again, if these files are loaded separately as normal standalone .js files in a browser environment, each top-level variable declaration will end up as a global variable, since the global scope is the only shared resource between these two separate files -- they're independent programs, from the perspective of the JS engine.

 In addition to (potentially) accounting for where an application's code resides during run-time, and how each piece is able to access the other pieces to cooperate, the global scope is also where: